 Understanding of Mathematics Learners

-Graduates understand that students develop mathematical knowledge by building on prior knowledge and experience; that students differ cognitively, linguistically, socially, emotionally, and physically; and that students learn best when given regular opportunities to reason about and make sense of mathematics in an environment of high expectations and strong support.
+Graduates make instructional decisions that 1) help students develop mathematical knowledge by building on prior knowledge and experience; 2) reflect how students differ cognitively, linguistically, socially, emotionally, and physically; 3) provide students regular opportunities to reason about and make sense of mathematics in an environment of high expectations and strong support.

 Instructional Design for Mathematics Learning

-Graduates understand how to design learning environments and mathematical experiences that engage all students in the exploration and development of mathematical ideas, as well as how to effectively foster these environments and orchestrate these experiences by promoting conceptual understanding, procedural fluency, and authentic mathematical practices.
+Graduates can design learning environments and mathematical experiences that engage all students in the exploration and development of mathematical ideas and can effectively foster these environments and orchestrate these experiences by promoting conceptual understanding, procedural fluency, and authentic mathematical practices.

 Assessment of Mathematical Learning

-Graduates understand how to design and use formative and summative assessments that monitor student progress, inform instructional decisions, and engage students in assessing their own mathematical learning.
+Graduates can design and use formative and summative assessments that monitor student progress, inform instructional decisions, and engage students in assessing their own mathematical learning.